-Economic and Social Rights (ESRs) deal with survival and development.
-They govern how people are able to live and work together in dignity and with opportunity, and deal with their right to basic necessities as a source for achieving freedom, justice and peace.
+Economic and Social Rights (ESRs) address survival and development.
+They govern how people are able to live and work together in dignity and with opportunity, and deal with their right to basic necessities as a source for achieving freedom, justice, and peace.

 ESRs are a broad category of human rights guaranteed in the International Covenant on Economic, Social and Cultural Rights (ICESC) of 1966 and other legally binding regional human and international rights treaties.

-States, such as Jamaica, that parties to the Covenant are obligated through their governments to work toward respecting (not violating these rights), protecting (ensuring that other people or bodies do not abuse these rights) and fulfilling (making these rights a reality) economic, social, and cultural rights of its citizens.
+States, such as Jamaica, that are parties to the Covenant are obligated through their governments to work toward respecting (not violating these rights), protecting (ensuring that other people or bodies do not abuse these rights), and fulfilling (making these rights a reality) economic, social, and cultural rights of its citizens.

 Governments must not discriminate in their laws, policies or practices and must prioritise the most vulnerable when allocating resources.

 The ICESC is monitored by the United Nations (UN) Committee on Economic, Social and Cultural Rights.
 All States Parties are required to submit regular reports to the Committee outlining the legislative, judicial, policy and other measures they have taken to implement the rights affirmed in the Covenant.